After Newtown school shooting, more Americans back tough gun laws

-WASHINGTON The percentage of Americans favouring tough gun regulations rose significantly after the mass killings at a Connecticut elementary school last Friday, a Reuters/Ipsos poll said on Monday.
+WASHINGTON The percentage of Americans favoring tough gun regulations rose significantly after the mass killings at a Connecticut elementary school last Friday, a Reuters/Ipsos poll said on Monday.

 The poll found that 50 percent of those surveyed after the shootings agreed that "gun ownership should have strong regulations or restrictions."
 Among those surveyed before the killings the number was 42 percent.

-The percentages of Americans favouring background checks on gun buyers and limits on the sales of automatic weapons also increased after the shootings, according the poll.
+The percentages of Americans favoring background checks on gun buyers and limits on the sales of automatic weapons also increased after the shootings, according the poll.

 For the survey, 1,395 people were interviewed online from December 11-13, before the shootings.
 Another 1,198 people were surveyed after the shootings, from December 14-17.